Caladenia angustata

-Caladenia angustata, commonly known as white caps is a species of orchid endemic to Tasmania.
+Caladenia angustata, commonly known as white caps, is a species of orchid endemic to Tasmania.
 It has a single, hairy leaf and one or two white to pinkish flowers which are reddish or greenish on their backs.
-It has not been accepted as a separate species by some authorities who regard it as a synonym of Caladenia gracilis.

 Description

 Caladenia angustata is a terrestrial, perennial, deciduous, herb with an underground tuber and which usually grows in loose groups.
 It has a single narrow lance-shaped, hairy leaf, 60-100 mm long, about 1 mm wide and is reddish-purple near its base.
 One or two bright white or pinkish flowers 15-20 mm long and 20-25 mm wide are borne on a stalk 80-120 mm tall.
 The back surface of the sepals and petal is a covered with reddish or greenish-brown glands.
 The dorsal sepal is curved forward forming a hood over the column and is narrow egg-shaped, 10-12 mm long and 3-4 mm wide.
 The lateral sepals are curved lance-shaped, 15-17 mm long and 4-6 mm wide.
 The petals are a similar shape to the lateral sepals, 13-16 mm long and 3-4 mm wide.
 The labellum is 7-8 mm long, 4-6 mm wide and white with the tip curled under.
 There are narrow teeth up to 1 mm long with yellow tips on the sides of the labellum and four rows of white calli with yellow or purplish tips in the centre of the labellum.
 Flowering occurs from October to November.
 This orchid is similar to C. gracilis but can be distinguished by its very narrow leaf, different flower colour, smaller, more widely spaced calli and narrower column.